SilenYang/painting-table/README.md

-# table_console
+# painting-table
-a library for drawing table in the terminal or console.
+a library for painting a table in terminal or browser console.

 # Install